aayushpy/docs.ayurxiv/README.md

-# paleorXiv.github.io
+# docs.ayurxiv.org
-Companion website to the PaleorXiv preprint server
+Companion website to the AyuRxiv preprint server